 - The quality of the proposal

 - The benefit to the emerging directors

 - The commitment and experience of the company

-In each round we will aim for a geographical spread of theatres and a mix of smaller and larger companies across all the RTYDS programme strands.
+Each year we aim for a geographical spread of theatres and a mix of smaller and larger companies across all the RTYDS programme strands.

 Our other programmes

 Current 18-Month Residencies

 Jay Crutchley trained at the Liverpool institute for Performing arts and has a background in devising, facilitating and Directing.
 Jay was part of the Birmingham Repertory Theatre’s Foundry programme for emerging directors in 2016.

 Jay is currently directing Revealed at Midlands Arts Centre a new piece of writing by Geese Theatre’s Daniel Anderson and has recently finished directing Arinze Kene’s Little Baby Jesus (Birmingham REP) and he has directed The Cage by Abraham Adeyemi for Enter Stage Write for Apples and Snakes at Birmingham REP’s poetic theatre makers course directing One day at a bus stop by Sujana Upadhyay and Casey Bailey’s Grime boy.

 As an Assistant Director Jay worked on The Boys Project:The undergrowth at the Royal Court.